Chuck & Franny, a pandemic story

-The marriage isn’t cracking—oh no. Franny might be, but not the marriage.
+The marriage isn’t cracking—or, probably not.
+Franny might be, though.

 You’re not thinking past your nose,” Chuck tells her.
 Visiting family—too risky.
 No vaccines, yet.